spoons-and-mirrors/subtask2/README.md

 agent: build
 model: github-copilot/claude-opus-4.5
 subtask: true
-return: Implement the component following the conceptual design specifications.
+return:
-chain:
+  - Implement the component following the conceptual design specifications.
   - Write comprehensive unit tests for all edge cases.
   - Update the documentation and add usage examples.
   - Run the test suite and fix any failures.